Sophia Smith Galer

 Sophia began her career reporting across the BBC World Service, BBC Radio 4 and BBC World News and building Webby-winning BBC social media channels before joining VICE News as a senior reporter, where she was until February 2024.
 Her multilingual reporting across Spanish, Arabic and Italian has helped her get to the story first in English-language media several times, including her reporting on a catcalling episode in Madrid that won over 25 million TikTok and Instagram views.

-Over the last few years, she has delivered talks from the Royal Festival Hall to Google.
+Sophia first spoke internationally about her work when she was invited to give a speech in Arabic at the United Nations Headquarters in New York aged just 22.
+Since then, she has delivered talks from the Royal Festival Hall to Google, including recently hosting the three interactive events, entitled ‘Critical Conversations’, for Intelligence Squared and Sage & Jester where they discussed all things misinformation.
 She also chairs panels across the year, including at the Cheltenham festivals and the Web Summit, and has hosted Q&As with everybody from the CEO of Only Fans to trainspotter Francis Bourgeois.